Zhao Mo: Tomb

 The tomb of Wen was discovered in 1983, 20 m under Elephant Hill in Guangzhou on a construction site for a hotel, and has been excavated.
 The tomb measures 11 m long and 12 m wide.
 It is divided in seven parts, with a front chamber, east and west wing rooms, the main coffin chamber, east and west side rooms, and a back storage chamber.
 The tomb has yielded more than 1000 burial artifacts, and a chariot, gold and silver vessels, musical instruments, and human sacrifices were found (15 courtiers were buried alive with him to serve him in death).
-It is also the only tomb of the early Western Han dynasty that has murals on its walls.
+It is also the only tomb of the early Western Han period that has murals on its walls.

-The tomb also yielded the oldest imperial seal discovered in a Chinese tomb: the seal, with the name "Zhao Mo", declared the royal corpse to be "Emperor Wen", indicating that he considered himself equal in rank to the Han ruler.
+The tomb also yielded one of the oldest imperial seals discovered in a Chinese tomb: the seal, with the name "Zhao Mo", declared the royal corpse to be "Emperor Wen", the name of a Han ruler.

-Alongside Chinese artifacts, pieces from the steppes, and Iranian and Hellenistic Central Asian regions have been found.
+Alongside Chinese artifacts, pieces from the steppes and Iranian and Hellenistic Central Asian regions have been found.
 A Persian silver box found in the tomb is the earliest imported product found to date in China.
 There were also artifacts found which belonged to the Đông Sơn culture of northern Vietnam.

-The Museum of the Mausoleum of the Nanyue King, located in Jiefang road in Guangzhou, stands on the site of the tomb of Zhao Mo.
+The Nanyue King Museum, located in Jiefang road in Guangzhou, stands on the site of the tomb of Zhao Mo.